radall1/DroneQuest/README.md

 3. Freyja is typically used with custom firmware (hosted on the NIMBUS Drive).
 However, it can be used with new versions of ArduPilot (4.1+).
 For this to work, you need to (i) use the flight mode `Guided_NoGPS` for Freyja to "take over" and (ii) set ThrustAsThrust field for the parameter `G2_OPTIONS`.

 ### Launch
-To launch the game, double check on the `DroneQuest` desktop application that should be located on your Desktop.
+To launch the game, double click on the `DroneQuest` desktop application that should be located on your Desktop.
 Alternatively, you could run the `LAUNCH_ME.py` file in your `DroneQuest` directory using the following command:
 ```sh
 python3 ~/[insert_your_path]/DroneQuest/LAUNCH_ME.py
 ```